 7.1.
 Despite clause 1.1.2 of this Guideline:

-(a) a DNSP must fully comply each of the obligations in clauses 3 and 4 of this Guideline in respect of its existing services as soon as reasonably practicable, having regard to the likely costs of having to fully comply with those obligations any sooner, but in any event must fully comply with those obligations by no later than 1 January 2018;
+(a) a DNSP must fully comply each of the obligations in clauses 3 and 4 of this Guideline in respect of its existing services as soon as reasonably practicable, having regard to the likely costs of having to fully comply with those obligations any sooner but, in any event, must fully comply with those obligations by no later than 1 January 2018;

 (b) where a distribution determination applicable to a DNSP results in a change in the classification of a distribution service provided by the DNSP, and that change puts the DNSP in breach of an obligation under this Guideline, the DNSP must comply with that obligation within 12 months of the commencement date of the distribution determination.